Skip to content

 • Vercel for web hosting and deploys, and EAS for the mobile builds and submissions.

 None of that is exciting.
 That's the point.
 These are after-work projects, so the window is small.
-Once the kids are asleep, it's go time, and this stack is what gets me from idea to actually building before bed.
+Once the kids are asleep and I don't have hockey it's go time and this stack is what gets me from idea to actually building before bed.

 WHAT I DELIBERATELY DON'T DO